DyonR/docker-nextcloudcmd-client/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/dyonr/nextcloudcmd-client)](https://hub.docker.com/r/dyonr/nextcloudcmd-client)
 [![Docker Image Size (tag)](https://img.shields.io/docker/image-size/dyonr/nextcloudcmd-client/latest)](https://hub.docker.com/r/dyonr/nextcloudcmd-client)

-Dockerized Nextcloud command line client (nextcloudcmd) to sync from any supported Nextcloud(-like) environment.
+A Dockerized Nextcloud command-line client (`nextcloudcmd`) to sync from any supported Nextcloud(-like) environment.
-This container _should_ work with any Nextcloud, TransIP STACK or any other Nextcloud(-like) based storage endpoint.
+This container **should** work with:
+- Any standard Nextcloud server
+- TransIP STACK
+- Other compatible WebDAV-based Nextcloud-like storage platforms

+> ⚠️ This project is **only** tested with **TransIP's STACK**.

 This project is a continuation of [docker-nextcloudcmd-client](https://github.com/DyonR/docker-nextcloudcmd-client) to use Nextcloud instead of ownCloud.
-This project is **only** tested with **TransIP's STACK**.

-The main use of this Docker is to be able to synchronise with a Nextcloud(-like) environment that is not part of the server that you run this Docker on.
+## Use Case
+This container is designed to continuously synchronize files from a remote Nextcloud(-like) storage to your local machine via Docker.
-Example use case of this container is that you have a remote (Nextcloud-like) cloud storage somewhere, that you wish to have continuously synced with your server that runs this Docker.
-Like the Nextcloud of a friend or a paid Nextcloud(-like) environment like TransIP STACK.
+Example use case: You have a remote cloud account (e.g., your friend's Nextcloud or a TransIP STACK instance), and you want that data synced to your server via Docker.

 ## Docker Features

-* Base: Debian 12
+- **Base**: Debian 12
-* Size: <100MB
-* Ability to only sync only one (sub)folder
+- **Image Size**: <100MB
+- **Folder-specific sync support**
-* Created with [Unraid](https://unraid.net/) in mind
+- **Built with Unraid compatibility in mind**

 # Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.